analogrithems/ecommerce_feeder/readme.txt

 1. Upload `ecommerce-feeder` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. (Only needed if installing from git)  Make sure the plugin directory is name ecommerce-feeder, github may change the name depending on commit version

 == Frequently Asked Questions ==